Links on Android Authority may earn us a commission. Learn more.

 The best FPS mouse options:

-Note: This list of the best FPS mouse choices will be updated as new products are launched and current ones retired.
+Note: We will update this list of the best FPS mouse choices as new products are launched and current ones retired.

 1. Razer Basilisk Ultimate